National Treasure (Japan): Ancient Temples and Shrines Preservation Law

 On June 5, 1897, the Ancient Temples and Shrines Preservation Law (古社寺保存法, koshaji hozonhō) (law number 49) was enacted; it was the first systematic law for the preservation of Japanese historic art and architecture.
 Formulated under the guidance of architectural historian and architect Itō Chūta, the law established (in 20 articles) government funding for the preservation of buildings and the restoration of artworks.
 The law applied to architecture and pieces of art relating to an architectural structure, with the proviso that historic uniqueness and exceptional quality were to be established (article 2).
 Applications for financial support were to be made to the Ministry of Internal Affairs (article 1), and the responsibility for restoration or preservation lay in the hands of local officials (article 3).
 Restoration works were financed directly from the national coffers (article 3).

 A second law was passed on December 15, 1897, that provided supplementary provisions to designate works of art in the possession of temples or shrines as "National Treasures" (国宝, kokuhō).
 The new law also provided for pieces of religious architecture to be designated as a "Specially Protected Building" (特別保護建造物, tokubetsu hogo kenzōbutsu).
-While the main criteria were "artistic superiority" and "value as historical evidence and wealth of historical associations", the age of the piece was an additional factor.
-Designated artworks could be from any of the following categories: painting, sculpture, calligraphy, books, and handicrafts.
-Swords were added later.
-The law limited protection to items held at religious institutions, while articles in private ownership remained unprotected.
+While the main criteria were "artistic superiority" and "value as historical evidence and wealth of historical associations," the age of the piece was an additional factor.
+Designated artworks could be from any of the following categories: paintings, sculptures, calligraphy, books, and handicrafts, but swords were added later.
+The law had limited protection to items held at religious institutions, while articles in private ownership remained unprotected.
 Funds designated for the restoration of works of art and structures were increased from 20,000 yen to 150,000 yen, and fines were set for the destruction of cultural properties.
 Owners were required to register designated objects with newly created museums, which were granted the first option of purchase in case of sale.
 Initially, 44 temple and shrine buildings and 155 relics were designated under the new law, including the kon-dō at Hōryū-ji.

 The laws of 1897 are the foundation for today's preservation law.
 When they were enacted, only England, France, Greece, and four other European nations had similar legislation.
 As a result of the new laws, Tōdai-ji's Daibutsuden was restored beginning in 1906 and finishing in 1913.
 In 1914, the administration of cultural properties was transferred from the Ministry of Internal Affairs to the Ministry of Education (today MEXT).